datarttu/sujuikoDB/README.md

 # Sujuiko database

+*NOTE: The thesis behind this software project was completed, and this repository is no longer actively maintained.*
+*The tool is incomplete and you'll find a bunch of TODOs here.*
+*However, feel free to use parts of it in your work, just remember to include a reference to here.*

 ![Title picture: general idea.](docs/img/title_example_picture.png)

 The purpose of this tool is to enable analysis of public transport service in the past at a more detailed level than transit stops, and, on the other hand, at the general transit network level.